tomashb/HeneriaLobby/README.md

 Core lobby plugin for the Heneria network.
 It connects to a shared MySQL/MariaDB database and exposes a small API for other modules to access player information.

+## Heneria 2.0 – Menu Redesign

+The user interface has been completely overhauled.
+All primary menus now use a unified 54-slot layout with a decorative header, a four-row content zone and a global navigation bar at the bottom.
+The navigation bar provides quick access to the profile, cosmetic shop and community links while keeping a consistent "Fermer" button on the far left.
+Example configurations are available in `menus.yml`.

 ## Building

 The project uses Maven.
 To compile the plugin run: